aliIfha/pyauth/README.md

 # pyauth

- An authentication library for Python applications and soloutions
+this is an authentication library designed for python application. this is currently being rewritten

+## currently WIP